CENTRO Library & ArchiveS Policies

-The Centro Library and Archives is open to the general public.
+CENTRO Library & Archives is open to the general public.
 We are located on the First Floor of the Hunter College Silberman School of Social Work Building (2180 Third Avenue at 119th Street in El Barrio).
-Users wishing to enter the Centro Library and Archives must bring a photo ID and check-in at the Visitor’s Center.
+Users wishing to enter the CENTRO Library & Archives must bring a photo ID and check-in at the Visitor’s Center.
 CUNY staff and students should use their CUNY identification when visiting our facility.
-The Centro Library and Archives collection is non-circulating; however, limited loans of audiovisual holdings are available to educators.
+The CENTRO Library & Archives collection is non-circulating; however, limited loans of audiovisual holdings are available to educators.

 Permission to Publish & Copyright

 CENTRO Library & Archives welcomes you to use materials in our collections that are in the public domain.
 You do not need CENTRO’s permission, as physical holder of the collection material, to publish anything that is in the public domain in the United States.
 Additionally, you may make fair use of copyrighted materials as defined by copyright law.
 We cannot determine for you whether or not fair use applies to your intended use.

 Please cite us: